microsoft/teams-copilot-starter/docs/get-started.md

 ### Get Company Information

 You can get general information of companies.
-This will invoke the *getCompanyInfo* action.
+This will invoke the *getSemanticInfo* action.

 - Syntax: `Tell me about [company name]`
 - Example: `Tell me about Microsoft`